elixir-europe/rdmkit/pages/your_domain/health_data.md

 * Tools to map datasets to the OMOP CDM
     * [OHDSI software](https://www.ohdsi.org/software-tools/)
     * {% tool "carrot-mapper" %}

-Comprehensive lists of clinical terminologies are available from the {% tool "ontology-lookup-service" %} and [NCBO BioPortal](https://bioportal.bioontology.org/ontologies) ontology catalogues.
+Comprehensive lists of clinical terminologies are available from the {% tool "ontology-lookup-service" %} and {% tool "bioportal" %} ontology catalogues.
 Ontologies for use with the OMOP CDM are available from {% tool "ohdsi-athena" %}.
 Some examples of widely used clinical terminologies in health data research include:
 * International Classification of Diseases ({% tool "icd10" %}, {% tool "icd11" %})
 * Logical Observation Identifiers Names and Codes ({% tool "loinc" %}) for reporting laboratory test results
 * Systematized Nomenclature of Medicine – Clinical Terms ({% tool "snomed-ct" %})